learn-co-curriculum/html-css-git-branches/README.md

 Continuing on in the Simon Stamp Saga...
 In this lesson we will learn how to organize sprints of code on different feature branches.
 This will cover listing, creating, switching, merging, and deleting branches.

+Again, this lesson continues from the prior one and will build on the files and folders  that you've already created.
+Make sure you do all the lessons in this unit in order!

 ## Objectives

-1. What are Branches?
+1. Explain what branches are and why they're important
-2. List Branches
-3. Create Branches
-4. Change Branches
-5. Merge Branches
+2. List, create, and change branches
+3. Merge and remove branches
-6. Remove Branches
+4. Remove branches

 ## Getting to Know Branches